Multicultural Lesson Plans and Resources

 Lon Po Po: A Chinese Fairy Tale

-An elementary-grade lesson plan from the above site.
+An elementary-grade lesson plan from the Scholastic.

 From the Saint Paul, MN Public Library.
-See also WWW Hmong Home Page.

 Hmong Among Us